JFchien/EEG-classification/README.md

 associations between neural activities and the control of limb movements.
 Besides, this exploratory work would promote the design of next-generation prothesis and benet the people with the needs.

-Method\n
+Method

-2.1 Data and Preprocessing\n
+2.1 Data and Preprocessing

 The original data were obtained from the public access folder from the Muller-Putz Group[4].
 The dataset includes experimental runs obtained from 15 healthy subjects.
 In each trial, subjects are instructed to perform different upper limb movements.
-There are 6 movements in total: elbow exion, elbow extension, supination, pronation, hand close, and hand open.
+There are 6 movements in total: elbow exion, elbow extension,supination, pronation, hand close, and hand open.
 Lastly, there were also some resting trials to serve as the control.
 The sampling rate was 512Hz and each trial is approximately 7 seconds.
 A 1Hz high-pass lter and a 60Hz notch lter were applied to remove the baseline drift and the ground noise.
 The cleanline() method from EEGLAB toolbox was also applied to remove any linear noise [5].
 Bad channels/data were removed and interpolated through the artifact subspace reconstruction (ASR) method.